 -

-The KOA campground will permanently close on April 30, 2026, ending a beloved overnight experience where guests woke to the sounds of wildlife from the preserve.
+The KOA campground permanently closed on April 30, 2026, ending more than 40 years of overnight stays beside the wildlife preserve.

 -